 We've tested over 340 earbuds and in-ears; below are our recommendations for the best in-ear noise cancelling headphones to buy.
 Check out our recommendations for the best in-ear headphones, the best wireless Bluetooth earbuds, or the best noise cancelling headphones.

-The Jabra Elite 8 Active Gen 2 are the best noise cancelling earbuds we've tested.
+The Technics EAH-AZ100 are the best noise cancelling earbuds we've tested.
 Their superb ANC attenuates noise across the whole frequency spectrum, from the low rumbles of a train engine to the high-pitched whirring of a nearby fan.
-If you wear them walking down a busy street, even sharp sounds like car horns will be greatly reduced in level.
-With ANC on, they last about eight hours continuously, and their carrying case holds an extra three charges.
-You can also use their carrying case as a Bluetooth LE transmitter, which might come in handy for hooking up to the in-flight audio on plane trips.
+If you wear them while walking down a busy street, even sharp sounds like car horns will be greatly reduced in level.
+With ANC on, they last a whopping 12.2 hours, and their carrying case holds an extra 1.5 charges.
+This gives the Technics the longest battery life on a single charge we've tested for truly wireless earbuds with ANC enabled and continuous playback.
+They also have wide connectivity options, supporting up to three-device Bluetooth multi-point, and LDAC and LC3 codecs for high fidelity listening.

 The Sony LinkBuds S Truly Wireless are the best earbuds with ANC in the mid-range we've tested.
-Their build quality is a step down from the Jabra Elite 10, but they have a similar noise isolation performance, easily cutting down sounds like plane engine rumbles and chatty coworkers.
-They also go on sale for quite a bit less than the Jabra, so they're worth waiting for if you're looking for a deal.
+Their build quality is on par with our previous pick, the Sony WF-1000XM5 Truly Wireless, and they have similar noise isolation performance, easily cutting down sounds like plane engine rumbles and chatty coworkers.
+They also go on sale for an even lower price, so they're worth waiting for if you're looking to save a bit extra.
 Their battery lasts for over seven hours with the ANC on, and you can top them up on the go, thanks to their case that stores 2.3 extra charges.
+That said, we've encountered some user reports with battery drainage issues, so it's worth protecting yourself by checking your store's returns policy before purchasing the LinkBuds.

 The best earbuds we've tested with ANC in the budget category are the Anker Soundcore Space A40 Truly Wireless.
 Despite their more affordable price tag, they offer an even better overall noise isolation performance than the Sony LinkBuds S Truly Wireless.
 Their adaptive ANC easily reduces bass-range noise like plane engine rumbles, making them a solid choice for travel.
 They also do an excellent job cutting out mid- to high-pitched sounds, like background chit-chat or a humming computer fan.
 These versatile buds come with features like multi-device pairing and LDAC codec support so that you can stream Hi-Res content.